-Check that all of your transcripts are uploaded or scanned into the application from a mailed transcript.
+Check that all of your transcripts are uploaded or have been scanned into the application from a mailed transcript.

-The transcript section will show that the section is complete if you chose to upload your transcript later or that you will mail in a transcript.
+"Section 2: Transcripts" will show that it is complete if you chose to upload your transcript later or that you will mail in a transcript.
 If this action is not complete, the section will not be complete.

 You can edit some sections of your submitted application up to the final deadline.